Did you know that in Scotland children cannot be completely disinherited by their parent?

 Moveable Estate includes things such as money, jewellery, vehicles, and other personal possessions.
 The moveable estate does not include property or land of the deceased.

 If you have a child you do not wish to inherit from you it is vital that you get the correct advice when writing your Will to minimise what you leave to them.
-To make a Will call ILAWS free on 0800 048 9688.
+To making a will call ILAWSSCOTLAND free on 0800 048 9688.